 (Are you plagued by blister beetles too?
 Here's how to fight them organically.)

-But those seeds must be planted in the summer so they'll mature before the first autumn frost.
+But the seeds for many fall garden plants must be planted in the summer so they'll mature before the first autumn frost.

 Find your average first frost date